Update June 12 at 7:43 p.m. ET:AT&T has cancelled Galaxy Fold preorders, with Samsung still not setting a date for the phone's release.

 When the Fold does come out, you'll be able to get it from AT&T and T-Mobile.
 It will also be sold through Best Buy and Samsung Experience Stores.
 In terms of monthly payments, you're looking at approximately $66 per month, or about double what you would pay for a $1,000 flagship phone.

 Galaxy Fold pre-orders started April 12.
 You can still sign up at Samsung's website to be notified about pre-orders.
-If you've already pre-ordered the Fold, Samsung is giving you until May 31 to confirm that they still wanted to order the phone.
-There's no word on how many customers cancelled their orders, but both Best Buy and AT&T have cancelled pre-orders for the foldable phone.
-In a forum post, the retailer said interested shoppers could sign up for notifications on when the Fold will be released while AT&T says that customers can place new orders once Samsung finalizes a release date.
+Samsung gave customers until May 31 to confirm that they still wanted to order the phone.
+There's no word on how many customers cancelled their orders, but both Best Buy and AT&T have cancelled pre-orders for the Fold.
+A Best Buy forum post invites shoppers to sign up for notifications on when the Fold will be released while AT&T says that customers can place new orders once Samsung finalizes a release date.

 Galaxy Fold Specs: What we know so far